bigdatagenomics/mango/docs/cloud/emr.rst

 Running Mango from Amazon EMR
 =============================

-`Amazon Elatic Map Reduce (EMR) <https://aws.amazon.com/emr/>`__ provides a pre-built Hadoop and Spark distribution that allows users to easily deploy and run Mango.
+`Amazon Elatic Map Reduce (EMR) <https://aws.amazon.com/emr/>`__ provides pre-built Hadoop and Spark distributions which allows users to easily deploy and run Mango.
 This documentation explains how to configure requirements to connect with AWS on your local machine, and how to run Mango on AWS.

 Before you Start
 ----------------

-You will first need to set up an EC2 compare and configure the AWS cli using your pair.
+You will first need to set up an EC2 compare and configure the AWS Command Line Interface (AWS CLI) using your pair.
 This will allow you to create clusters and ssh into your machines from the command line.

 1. `Set up an EC2 key pair <https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair>`__.
    This keypair allows you to securely access instances on AWS using a private key.
-2. `Install the AWS cli <https://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__
+2. `Install the AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/installing.html>`__
-3. `Configure the AWS cli <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>`__
+3. `Configure the AWS CLI <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html>`__

 This will allow you to access AWS using your credentials.